aaronfinke/serial_xds/README.md

 Installation
 ---------------
-If files are on your locar machine, no work is needed.
+If files are on your local machine, no work is needed.

 Assumptions
 ---------------